 Conclusion: The combination of FCO2, an excimer lamp, and PRP demonstrates superior efficacy, particularly in resistant acral areas.
-As a result, this combination can be recommended in difficult-to-treat areas in patients with
+As a result, this combination can be recommended in difficult-to-treat areas in patients with vitiligo.

-Keywords: Excimer lamp, Platelet-rich plasma, Carbon dioxide laser, Tacrolimus, Vitiligo
+Keywords: Carbon dioxide laser, Excimer lamp, Platelet-rich plasma, Tacrolimus, Vitiligo